Code of Federal Regulations

 In the law of the United States, the Code of Federal Regulations (CFR) is the codification of the general and permanent regulations promulgated by the executive departments and agencies of the federal government of the United States.
 The CFR is divided into 50 titles that represent broad areas subject to federal regulation.

 The CFR annual edition is published as a special issue of the Federal Register by the Office of the Federal Register (part of the National Archives and Records Administration) and the Government Publishing Office.
-In addition to this annual edition, the CFR is published online on the Electronic CFR (eCFR) website, which is updated daily.
+In addition to this annual edition, the CFR is published online on the Electronic CFR (e-CFR) website, which is updated daily.